Kainmueller-Lab/arctique/README.md

 ### Generate a variation of a rendered example

-The full power of the Arctique framework unfolds when varying the scene gradually, which allows to study concepts such as uncertainty in a controlled manner.
+The full power of the ARCTIQUE framework unfolds when varying the scene gradually, which allows to study concepts such as uncertainty in a controlled manner.
 To this end, we provide parameter sliders such as:

 - example